samarth0104/Blog-App/README.md

 - **Pydantic**: Pydantic is used for data validation and serialization/deserialization of Python data structures.

 ## Directory Structure
--templates # Directory containing HTML templates for frontend -index.html # HTML file with forms to interact with the API -main.py # FastAPI application containing the API endpoints -requirements.txt # List of Python dependencies
+- templates # Directory containing HTML templates for frontend
+- index.html # HTML file with forms to interact with the API
+- main.py # FastAPI application containing the API endpoints
+- requirements.txt # List of Python dependencies

 ## Setup Instructions